You can’t make any shortcuts, though: in the eyes of the law, you need to clear that snow before you go.

 That means fully wiping snow or frost from every window (a quick once over with a credit card or CD case is not good enough!).
 Use a proper scraper and de-icer.
 It might cost a few pounds, but it works and will save you time.

 It’s the law that all lights and number plates are clearly visible too.
-In the murky grey light that often comes with winter conditions it’s advisable to drive with your sidelights or dipped headlamps on so as other drivers can see you.
+In the murky grey light that often comes with driving in wintery conditions it’s advisable to drive with your sidelights or dipped headlamps on so as other drivers can see you.

 Without this they might miss you as they pull out of a side road, leading to the same consequences as above.

 For the same reasons it’s imperative that all your mirrors are clear and demisted along with your vehicle’s glass area – don’t be tempted to drive off before your vision is 100%.

 Finally, don’t forget to remove snow from bonnets, bumpers and the roof – you have a responsibility to ensure nothing falls off your car and into the path of other road users, potentially causing damage to their vehicles.

 If you don’t adhere these rules you could leave yourself open to a £60 fine and three penalty points on your licence, at worst under the offences of careless or inconsiderate driving.
 Not the Christmas present you might have been looking for.